 Cons: Consumes more space O(V^2).
 Even if the graph is sparse(contains less number of edges), it consumes the same space.
 Adding a vertex is O(V^2) time.

 Please see this for a sample Python implementation of adjacency matrix.

 An array of lists is used.
-Size of the array is equal to the number of vertices.
-Let the array be array.
+The size of the array is equal to the number of vertices.
+Let the array be an array.
 An entry array[i] represents the list of vertices adjacent to the ith vertex.
 This representation can also be used to represent a weighted graph.
 The weights of edges can be represented as lists of pairs.
-Following is adjacency list representation of the above graph.
+Following is the adjacency list representation of the above graph.

-Note that in below implementation, we use dynamic arrays (vector in C++/ArrayList in Java) to represent adjacency lists instead of linked list.
+Note that in the below implementation, we use dynamic arrays (vector in C++/ArrayList in Java) to represent adjacency lists instead of the linked list.
 The vector implementation has advantages of cache friendliness.

 Adjacency list of vertex 0 head -> 1-> 4 Adjacency list of vertex 1 head -> 0-> 2-> 3-> 4 Adjacency list of vertex 2 head -> 1-> 3 Adjacency list of vertex 3 head -> 1-> 2-> 4 Adjacency list of vertex 4 head -> 0-> 1-> 3

 Pros: Saves space O(|V|+|E|) .
 In the worst case, there can be C(V, 2) number of edges in a graph thus consuming O(V^2) space.
 Adding a vertex is easier.

 Cons: Queries like whether there is an edge from vertex u to vertex v are not efficient and can be done O(V).

 This article is compiled by Aashish Barnwal and reviewed by GeeksforGeeks team.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.